CianMRoche/subMIT-setup/README.md

     HostName submit.mit.edu
     User kerberos_username
 ```
-If you would prefer, you can also pull and edit an example config file from this repo by running the command `wget https://raw.githubusercontent.com/CianMRoche/subMIT-setup/main/config` **from the home/.ssh/ directory** and editing the kerberos username in a command line text editor like vim.
+If you would prefer, you can also pull and edit an example config file from this repo by running the command (if you dont have wget you can use curl via `curl -O -J https://raw.githubusercontent.com/CianMRoche/subMIT-setup/main/config`) `wget https://raw.githubusercontent.com/CianMRoche/subMIT-setup/main/config` **from the home/.ssh/ directory** and editing the kerberos username in a command line text editor like vim.
 To do so, run `vim config`, press "i" for insert mode, navigate the cursor to the username field and edit to your kerberos username, press "Esc", type ":wq" and then press enter (saves and quits).

 6. Now you can connect to subMIT by simply typing `ssh submit` and you will be signed in as usual
 <p align="center">